 Our research group motto is to drive and dictate in situ therapeutic angiogenesis with minimally invasive material systems.
 Our long-term goal is to engineer novel polymer-based vehicles for controlled delivery of cells, drugs and/or genes in the context of ischemic tissue regeneration.
 Overall, our current research interests target vascularization as a critical enabling technology to engineer or regenerate virtually any tissue or organ system. (more details) Pubmed || Google Scholar

-Congratulations to Justin Madrigal for successfully defending her Ph.D.!!!
+Congratulations to Justin Madrigal for successfully defending his Ph.D.!!!

 Congratulations to Kevin Campbell and co-authors for the recent publication – Alginate hydrogels allow for bioactive and sustained release of VEGF-C and VEGF-D for lymphangiogenic therapeutic applications.
 PLoS ONE (pdf).